 Make sure to breastfeed your baby as soon as possible after birth.
 It is not unheard of for a baby to latch minutes after being born.
 In fact, there should be at least 8-10 feeds during the first 24 hrs of your newborn’s life.
 You can’t breastfeed too much so breastfeed as much as possible.
-Allow your baby to empty 1 breast completely before switching to the other.
-Also, don’t be afraid to wake your baby to feed.
+Allow your baby to empty 1 breast completely before switching to the other, and don’t be afraid to wake your baby to feed.

 2) Achieve a deep latch.

 A shallow latch sits on the nipple instead of the edge of the areola.
 This is a common cause of engorgement.
 Your baby must latch deeply on the breast for the best milk removal.
 If you can’t latch your baby deeply, see a lactation consultant.

 3) Learn and use the hand expression of breastmilk.

 If your breasts start to feel full and tight, hand express a few drops to help soften the nipple and areola before trying to latch your baby.
 I recommend doing this for 1-2 minutes.
 It will help get a deeper latch and prevent the progression to engorgement.
 The reverse-pressure softening technique can also help.

 Despite your best efforts, engorgement may happen – no shame or blame here!
 Here are 4 tips on how to live with breast engorgement: